DFHack/scripts/docs/advtools.rst

 being intuitive enough - you can still be slow and methodical if you choose not to skip.
 Skip keys are left mouseclick, the SELECT button, the movement keys and combat-related keys that don't bring up its own menu (such as bump attack).
-If clicking to skip past combat, it will properly unerstand when you're clicking within the announcements box and not activate the script - only clicking OUTSIDE it will process the skipping.
+If clicking to skip past combat, it will properly understand when you're clicking within the announcements box and not activate the script - only clicking OUTSIDE it will process the skipping.